Table of Contents[Hide][Show]

-If you’re remotely connected to the world of wellness today, you’ve probably heard of the—the mini-ecosystem of microorganisms that make up the human body.
+If you’re remotely connected to the world of wellness today, you’ve probably heard of the microbiome—the mini-ecosystem of microorganisms that make up the human body.

-In fact, over the last decade, the microbiome has become one of the, and the research has made clear that the microbiome is fundamental to overall health.
+In fact, over the last decade, the microbiome has become one of the trendiest areas of biology, and the research has made clear that the microbiome is fundamental to overall health.
 While the newfound cultural awareness is great, the focus is often misguided.
 Here’s the thing: the supplement industry has hijacked the conversation with it’s “pill for an ill” ethos.

 Now people think popping a probiotic is all we need for gut health.